andreasmhallberg/readingnotes/Mazraani, 1997. Aspects of Language Variation in Arabic Political Speech-making.md

 - When switching to MSA all speakers have in their speech: 195-6
     1. Past plural *-ū* (Libya, Egypt) or *-ūn* (Iraq).
 The ending "*-ūna* is apperantly felt to be too formal to be occuring in these speech contexts."
     2. Deletion of short unstressed vowel.
-    3. "The relative pronoun ?illi is pervasive in all three sets of data, since the MSA chaises alla\uline{dh}ī, allatī, alla\uline{dh}īna are felt too formal."
+    3. "The relative pronoun ?illi is pervasive in all three sets of data, since the MSA chaises alladhī, allatī, alladhīna are felt too formal."
+(Fricative *dh* underlined in original.)
     4. In Libyan and Egyptian data *-it* for *tāʾ marbūṭa* "coocuring with MSA elements".
     5. *-it* for 1s past in Iraqi data.
     6. (196) "Prefix *bi-* is extremely widespread and routinely cooccurs even with markedly MSA elements."